 Septic arthritis is also known as infectious arthritis, and is usually caused by bacteria.
 It can also be caused by a virus or fungus.
 The condition is an inflammation of a joint that's caused by infection.
 Typically, septic arthritis affects one large joint in the body, such as the knee or hip.
 Less frequently, septic arthritis can affect multiple joints.

 What Causes Septic Arthritis?

-In adults and children, common bacteria that cause acute septic arthritis include Haemophilus influenza, staphylococcus, and streptococcus.
+In adults and children, common bacteria that cause acute septic arthritis include staphylococcus and streptococcus.
+Among young, sexually active adults, neisseria gonorrhoeae is the most common pathogen for the condition.
 These foreign invaders enter the bloodstream and infect the joint, causing inflammation and pain.

 Other infections, such as those caused by viruses and fungi, can also cause arthritis.
 Viruses include:

 - Hepatitis A, B, and C